Updated February 28, 2026

 What Nevada drivers are paying with Jerry

 Jerry helps you find quotes from up to 11 trusted insurers in the Silver State, so you get the full picture of what’s available and how much you should be paying.
+Here are some of the most recent quotes Jerry has been able to pull for Nevada drivers looking for different levels of coverage, and how much each one saved.

 Recent quotes in Nevada

-Last Updated Feb.
-8, 2026
+Last Updated March 1, 2026

 Nevada car insurance coverage requirements